hpcaitech/ColossalAI/docs/source/en/features/shardformer.md

 #### 2. Enabling Shardformer Through Shardformer APIs (Not Recommended)

 You can also use Shardformer through manually calling Shardformer APIs.
-The sample API usages are given below.
-This usage is not recommended since pipeline parallelism can't run without `Booster`.
+However, this usage is not recommended since pipeline parallelism can't run without `Booster`.

 [Here](https://github.com/hpcaitech/ColossalAI/blob/main/colossalai/shardformer/examples/convergence_benchmark.py)
 is an example on how to trigger `Shardformer` through calling Shardformer APIs.